tao-org/tao-services/README.md

 ## Dependencies
 ### Java
-- Install JDK 21 or later
+- Install JDK 17 or later (JDK 21 recommended)
 ### Maven
-- Install an instance of Maven following the instructions from the Maven website.
+- Install an instance of Maven for the installed JDK following the instructions from the Maven website.
 ### PostgreSQL
 - Install a fresh instance of PostgreSQL 13 or higher.
 - Install PostGis extension for the respective server instance.